yottaiq/pwndb/README.md

 [!]
 Legal disclaimer: Usage of pwndb.py for attacking targets without prior mutual consent is illegal.
 It is the end user's responsibility to obey all applicable local, state and federal laws.
-Developers assume no liability and are not responsible for any misuse or damage caused.
+Developers assume no liability and are not responsible for any misuse or damage caused..
 ```